rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 **Note**: As of 1.6.8, the Arduino IDE doesn't properly show "Upload Completed", even when it succeeds.
 ***

-- There should now be a green LED on your SparkFun Thingdev.
+- There should now be a green LED on your SparkFun Thing Dev Kit.
 Re-select the COM port if necessary, and then open the Serial Monitor.
 After 15 seconds you should see a measurements update.

 ***
 **Note**: When first starting you will likely see a “Fetching NTP epoch time failed” error – This is normal, and it trying to sync with Azure.
 This can take even up to 30 seconds to find a NTP server to sync with.
 One it is synced, it should start transmitting from there.